22. Cabinet Art

 application method over anything generic that you see in the forums or

 from me.
-Some media might require the wet method, while others might
+Some media might simply require the wet method, because

 Personally, I prefer the dry method.
 It's the one that my decal